Workshops

 Read more about the Valentine workshop and a local article leading up to the workshop

-Post-Workshop Updates
+Post-Workshop Accomplishments

 Though construction was postponed due to state highway delays and COVID-19, Valentine continued to generate energy and support for the project through partnerships with the University of Nebraska, economic development incentives and grants for business façade improvements, and the state’s first rural Bike Share program.
 The highway and sidewalk improvements have now been completed and have laid the groundwork for continued focus on pedestrians, cyclists, and drivers in Valentine.